andry81/externals/README_EN.txt

 2. EXTERNALS
 -------------------------------------------------------------------------------
 All project externals are declared in `.externals*` file(s).

+Basically, you have to checkout the main `.externals` file and if does exist others with a suffix `.externals-*`, then select those you need additionally.

+NOTE:
+  All `.externals*` files must not intersect to be able to take ALL external dependencies including those you don't need to.
+This is by design to ease the maintainability and the testing.

+For example, if there is a list of files:

+  * .externals
+  * .externals-winxp
+  * .externals-win7

+Then you have to checkout either:

+  * .externals
+  * .externals-win7

+  OR

+  * .externals
+  * .externals-winxp

 To clone only required directories of externals, you must use `vcstool` python module with the sparse checkout feature and `.externals*` file(s), otherwise